Analysis on issues that transcend borders and transform how people, business, and governments engage the world.

 The Chicago Council on Global Affairs is an independent, nonpartisan organization.
 All statements of fact and expressions of opinion in blog posts are the sole responsibility of the individual author(s) and do not necessarily reflect the views of the Council.

 Our new web series, Wait Just a Minute, asks experts to answer complex questions about global affairs in 60 seconds.
-In this episode, former White House economic adviser under George W. Bush and the Council’s senior global economy fellow, answers questions in just 60 seconds about China’s trade practices, who wins in a trade war, and the likelihood of NAFTA surviving.
+In this episode, our senior global cities fellow, and former chief sustainability officer for the city of Chicago, Karen Weigert answers questions on climate change.

 The Turkish currency crisis was started by a mix of domestic policy decisions and intensifying tariffs from the United States.
 Experts join the podcast to examine how Turkey got here, and if it will impact other countries' economies.